smithgeoffrey/go-coop/docs/OO.md

 Using type checking you can verify the concept of an interface's `concrete` type and value:

     For a given interface Foo and type Bar that implements it, the concrete type of the inteface is Bar with a concrete value being Bar's.
-There's

 Type assertion uses `i.(T)` where T is a type:

-    // returns the concrete value if of that type, else panic someInterface.(int|string|float64)
+    // returns the concrete value but panics if someInterface.(int|string|float64)

     // avoid panic, return the concrete value and ok=true if of that type, else